ripple/rippled-api-spec/README.md

 The JSON RPC API will be written out using [OpenAPI](https://www.openapis.org/) as it has a more direct request / response format.
 The Websocket API will be written using [AsyncAPI] which better matches the ways in which the Websocket interface can asynchronously call back with things like `stream`.

+_If you're new to **OpenAPI**, you should read through [this tutorial](https://learn.openapis.org/specification/) and use [these reference docs](https://spec.openapis.org/oas/v3.1.0) to look up any terms you see that are unfamiliar_

+_If you're new to **AsyncAPI**, you should read through [this 2.6.0 tutorial](https://v2.asyncapi.com/docs/tutorials/getting-started) and use [these 2.6.0 reference docs](https://v2.asyncapi.com/docs/reference/specification/v2.6.0) to look up any terms you see that are unfamiliar_

 # Testing

 We currently use Redocly's tooling to test that our api is following the specification.
 We also use it to verify that we can generate, submit, and receive responses that match our api description with Redocly's "Try It" feature that let's you send requests directly from the auto-generated docs.